 The original term (straw purchase) comes from illegal purchases of firearms for people that can’t get firearms legally for themselves.

-However, in some jurisdictions, straw purchase are sometimes seen as legal even though the end receiver does not have the legal ability to buy the goods themselves.
+However, in some jurisdictions, a straw purchase is sometimes seen as legal even though the end receiver does not have the legal ability to buy the goods themselves.

 Straw Purchase Legal Use and Illegal Uses